 As it turns out, there is more legal mutuality in the relationship than employees would like.
 They also have to be careful about quitting employers.
-Employers have historically been reluctant to pursue former employees who leave them in a lurch without adequate notice.
-That is changing as they invest significantly in selection and training and much work is highly specialized.
 Usually, employers can and will think ‘good riddance’ to disloyal workers and find replacement ones rather quickly.
 They rarely pursue employees who quit them.
 But this is changing.

 This article considers what obligations the employee has to the employer when he or she quits.
 Does an employee need to provide notice?
 If so, how much notice must the employee provide to avoid liability for breach of the employment contract?

 Employment law is found in legislation and the common law.